timowevel1/Anamnaid/README.md

 ## Roadmap

-- Create client app for mobile
+- Create client app for mobile (frontend)
-- Create webapp for managing submitted anamnesia data (for the doctors)
+- Create webapp for managing submitted anamnesia data (for the doctors) (frontend)

 ## API Reference